 4.04 In the last column, indicate with the letter A, N, P, FS or TS whether the mare was (A)artificially, (N)naturally, (P)pasture bred (FS) serviced to frozen semen or (TS)served with transported semen.
 If pasture bred, give the dates the mare was put in and taken out of the pasture.

-4.08 Frozen semen certificate number must be used on registration application where applicable.
+4.07 Frozen semen certificate number must be used on registration application, if applicable.

 NOT IN ORDER FEE

 Papers returned for completion or correction more than once will be subject to a “Not in Order Fee”.
-(See inside back cover for Schedule of Fees.)
+(See Schedule of Fees.)

 PARENTAGE VERIFICATION REQUIREMENTS